Kristina01111000/Drws_site/README.md

 	- top left nutrition fact- nutrition corner tagline -> feed your body well
 	- bottom right practical earth corner "here and now corner" -"being practical is good!" underneath it

-- remove its free from the activity page
+- remove its free from the activity page, manually edit theme?
 - make hot links a different color, red? for now try to change just the documentary one -> leave it be for now

 - created powerpoint course, additional free course?
+	- look at it to see if it is good
 	- make some quiz questions for the powerpoint course